-The evidence in all the three cases is by way of written statements sworn by the deponents.
-The deponents were not cross-examined on the matters of fact deponed to in their affidavits in support, and in opposition, to the applications herein.
+The evidence in all the three cases is by way of affidavit.
+The deponents were not cross-examined on the matters of fact deponed to in the said affidavits in support and in opposition to the applications herein.

-I would like to point out that the affidavits in opposition, as rightly put by learned Counsel for the Plaintiffs, contain hearsay evidence.
-They are matters which are not within the personal knowledge of learned Counsels for the Defendants and/or the matters deponed to, by them, are matters which Counsels can not prove from their own knowledge.
+I would like to point out, though, that the affidavits in opposition, as rightly put by learned Counsel for the Plaintiffs contains hearsay evidence.
 This is so because in the affidavits of learned Counsel for the Defendants it is conspicuously clear that the matters they are stating are based on information given to them by the Defendants.
-This type of evidence is not acceptable in a free standing action if such an action is brought to a court like this one.
-It is the general rule of evidence that, in a free standing actions, witnesses can testify only about events that they have actually observed, and of which they have firsthand knowledge.
-Illuminating authorities on this point are the case of The State -vs- The Commissioner General of Malawi Revenue Authority exparte Nazir Omar t/a Spider Corporation MISC.
-Civil Cause No. 3 of 2001 (unreported) and Order 41 rule 5 of the Rules of The Supreme Court.
-But this very same evidence, as correctly submitted by Mr Mhone of Counsel, could be admitted in proceedings before the Industrial Relations Court in terms of Section 71(2) of the Labour Relations Act which provides that:-
+This type of evidence is not acceptable in a free standing action if such action is brought to a court like this one - The State -vs- The Commissioner General of Malawi Revenue Authority exparte Nazir Omar t/a Spider Corporation MISC.
+Civil Cause No. 3 of 2001 (unreported); Order 41 rule 5 of the Rules of The Supreme Court.
+But this rely on same evidence, as correctly submitted by Mr Mhone of Counsel, could be admitted in proceedings before the Industrial Relations Court in terms of Section 7(2) of the Labour Relations Act provides that:-